iasok1000/Subteno/README.md

 ```
 Subteno::install();
 ```
 6. [Create a Telegram Bot](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) using @BotFather.
-Write token в **/private/subteno/backend/config.php**.
+Write token in **/private/subteno/backend/config.php**.
 The name of the bot can be anything, it is not necessary to choose a beautiful one, this name will not be widely available and is only needed for support managers who will communicate with clients.
 ```
 define('BOT_TOKEN', 'bot_token_here');
 ```